 William John Lyons went into the Army during the World War I.[Maybe the 1916 photos of his wife and the 3 children were taken for him to have with him in the army] .

-Eva to Monnow Road School, Bermondsey Central School for Girls.
+Eva Lyons to Monnow Road School, Bermondsey Central School for Girls.

-He obviously believed in education as he enabled Francis to make
+William John Lyons obviously believed in education as he enabled son Francis Lyons to make

-full use of his scholarship, to gain entrance to the Mercers school (even though
+full use of his scholarship, to gain entrance to Mercers School (even though

 Latin had to be mastered by the 11 year old in 6 months)

-Bill to ......and,probably, to Priestmead School in Kenton
+Len Lyons to Priestmead School in Kenton and, probably,

 According to Hilda, each child had their own chore to do in the household.
 Hilda ‘s job was the stairs , whilst Len’s was scrubbing the kitchen table and Bill's was cleaning the shoes.
 They had to change out of their uniforms on their return from school.
 Washing occupied all day on Mondays.
 (As it seemed to do a generation later in the 1950s in my childhood in Wanstead Park & Woodford, albeit for a much smaller family unit).
 Mother Jessie made all the children’s clothes using McCalls patterns and material from the market.
 (These patterns were still in existence up to the 1980s at least & certainly Joan & Eva also made their children’s clothes.)
 A photo of William’s eldest 3 children, aged ~ 6,4 & 1, shows most elaborate clothes – no doubt for very special occasions.
 With each new birth, the first outing for the baby was to church to be baptised.